-Update: Here is Steve’s blog Well-Read Life Dancing with Darwin: The vanishing index card is a useful species still
+Update: Here is Steve’s blog Well-Read Life and related post Dancing with Darwin: The vanishing index card is a useful species still

 What initially stuck out about this email is the fact that it’s long-copy or written in a blog/letter format.
 It isn’t the typical product highlight that most companies send out – a few words and images of products.

 I don’t think there is anything wrong with the typical product email from companies, but the great thing about the Web is that the competition is so great that everybody has to do something special and unique to stand out from all the noise.

 This email from Levenger definitely stood out in my inbox.

 I like the fact that it was in long-copy format vs. short copy.

 One thing I’ve learned from writing this blog (as a result of my own long-winded and detailed approach) is that people seem to like long-copy formats.

 If you can grab the attention of your customers with a unique topic and then provide then in-depth details, they will respond and form a more meaningful connection with your company and products or services.

 Think about how you can write about the details of your company’s products or services.
 I think you’d be surprised at how people will respond to the details you may think are boring.

 Now, if you’re going to try a few long-copy emails for your company, it’s crucial that you effectively link to relevant pages on your Website.